Background pattern

 Patients with long QT syndrome

-The use of lithium is not recommended in patients with congenital long QT interval syndrome, patients taking other medications that prolong the QT interval, and patients with risk factors for QT interval prolongation (heart disease, bradycardia, thyroid disease, hypopotasemia, hypomagnesemia, hypocalcemia, advanced age, female sex).
+The use of lithium is not recommended in patients with congenital long QT interval syndrome, in patients taking other medications that prolong the QT interval, and in patients with risk factors for QT interval prolongation (heart disease, bradycardia, thyroid disease, hypokalemia, hypomagnesemia, hypocalcemia, advanced age, female sex).

-Interference with laboratory tests: Taking this medication may alter the values of some laboratory tests.
-Consult your doctor if you are taking this medication and are about to undergo any laboratory test such as blood glucose test, iodine-bound proteins, or uric acid.
+Interference with laboratory tests: taking this medication may alter the values of some laboratory tests.
+Consult your doctor if you are using this medication and are going to undergo any laboratory tests, such as blood glucose analysis, protein-bound iodine, or uric acid.

 Children